“: a local pride; spring, summer, fall and the sea; a confession…” - William Carlos Williams, Paterson.

 Colonial land transactions are the key but controversial legacy around which much of the local and genealogical history of early New Jersey revolves.
 As recounted in numerous writings on early Jersey history, the territory formally originated as an English colony with two separate claims to the land.

 In 1664, anticipating the submission of the Dutch West India Company to British forces, King Charles II granted northeast regions in the New World to his brother, James, Duke of York, while those areas were still known as New Netherland.
 New Amsterdam and Fort Orange upstate were increasing in size and consequence, while the central areas west of the lower Hudson River were inhabited by the Unami, the Turtle Clan; north by the Minsis, the Wolf Clan; and southwest by Unalachtigo tribes, the Turkey clan.
 These Delaware Indians outnumbered the additional handful of Germans and Scandinavians in 1660s NJ.
-The Pavonia Massacre in 1643, when Dutch marauders slaughtered Lenni Lenape men, women and children in modern Jersey City, was one of several imperial acts which disposed the Indian tribes in Jersey lands as violently intolerant of Dutch colonists, whom generally stayed out of in fear of attacks.
+The Pavonia Massacre in 1643, when Dutch marauders slaughtered Lenni Lenape men, women and children in modern Jersey City, was one of several imperial acts which disposed the Native American tribes in Jersey lands as violently intolerant of Dutch colonists, whom generally stayed out of in fear of attacks.

-The Duke of York, also known as the Duke of Albany, was appointed lord high admiral after the Restoration, and fervently supervised the operations of the English navy to out-contend the supremacy in world trade of the Dutch, with whom England feuded in 1652, then 1665, and again in 1672.
+The Duke of York, also known as the Duke of Albany, was appointed lord high admiral after the Restoration, and fervently supervised the operations of the English navy against the supremacy in world trade of the Dutch, with whom England feuded in 1652, then 1665, and again in 1672.
 In the New World, King Charles assumed the right to overrule colonial authority, alter boundaries, and seize territory by conquest.
 The King granted James “an astonishing assortment of lands extending from the St. Lawrence to the Delaware.”
 Before the Dutch surrendered their port colony, having been promised English citizenship under royal oath in exchange for sustaining the well-established Dutch court system, the Duke of York conveyed land-granting powers to incipient Governor Richard Nicholls, who issued the “Duke’s Laws,” renamed the colony, and referred to New Jersey as “Albania.”

 Nicholls validated the 1664 purchase between Long Island settlers John Ogden, John Bailey, Daniel Denton and Luke Watson, and Lenni Lenape real estate agents Mattano Manamowaouc and Couesccoman, for 500,000 acres of land in what was once a scarcely colonized sprawl of New Netherland between the Raritan and Passaic Rivers, and which would later form the counties of Essex and Union.
 The men were now freeholders of the flatlands west of the Hudson River, and formed what would be known as the Elizabethtown Associates.